 Tummy Tuck Fort Worth

 A flat, well-toned abdomen is something that many of us strive to attain through exercise and weight control.
-Sometimes these methods are not enough to achieve our goals.
+However, sometimes these methods are not enough to achieve our goals.
 Even individuals with normal body weight can have an abdomen that bulges or is loose and sagging.
 The most common causes of this are pregnancy, aging, changes in weight, genetics and previous surgery.

 All about tummy tuck surgery in Ft.
 Worth